BeneathTheInk/Temple/docs/template-syntax.md

 The path within the variable is used to look up information in the context stack, returning the first value that isn't undefined.
 Similar to Mustache variables, if the value is function it is executed in current context, and its returned value is used instead.

-Separate path parts with a `.` and create dynamic paths with brackets, just like in JavaScript.
+Separate path parts with a period and create dynamic paths with brackets, just like in JavaScript.

 ```html
 <my-template>